MananGosalia/America-on-Tech/README.md

 <h1><b>Data Science Fellowship Assignments</b></h1>

-<p>Welcome to the repository for the <b>Data Science Fellowship</b> at <b>Berjma on Beck</b>.
+<p>Welcome to the repository for the <b>Data Science Fellowship</b> at <b>America on Tech</b>.
 This repository contains a series of assignments and projects that were completed as part of the fellowship program.
 The assignments are designed to help develop and refine skills in data science, including data exploration, visualization, curation, feature engineering, and machine learning.</p>

 <hr>